A multishift, multipole rational QZ method with aggressive early deflation

-We remark that if $(A,B)$ is a real-valued pencil and the poles and shifts considered in \cref{eq:vec_multishift,eq:vec_multishift_end} are both closed under complex conjugation, then the vectors $\bm{x}$ and $\bm{x}^T$ and consequently the matrices $Q$ and $Z$ are also real-valued.
-This follows from the commutativity property in combination with the property that $M(\bar{\varrho},\bar{\xi}) = \overline{M(\varrho,\xi)}$ for real-valued pencils.
+We remark that if $(A,B)$ is a real-valued pencil and the poles and shift-poles considered in \cref{eq:vec_multishift,eq:vec_multishift_end} are both closed under complex conjugation, then the vectors $\bm{x}$ and $\bm{x}^T$ and consequently the matrices $Q$ and $Z$ are also real-valued.
+This follows from the commutativity of the elementary rational matrices $M(\varrho,\xi)$ and $M(\bar{\varrho},\bar{\xi})$ (see \cite{camps2019rational}) in combination with the property that $M(\bar{\varrho},\bar{\xi}) = \overline{M(\varrho,\xi)}$ for real-valued pencils.
 We have,

 so $M(\varrho,\xi) M(\bar{\varrho},\bar{\xi})$ is a real-valued matrix if $A$ and $B$ are real-valued.

 \paragraph{Swapping adjacent pole blocks}